Back to blogs

 February 27, 2025 • 5 min read

 The rise of crypto mortgages has reshaped the way digital asset holders can leverage their portfolios for real estate investments.
-Instead of liquidating their Bitcoin holdings and incurring capital gains taxes, investors can now secure a mortgage while retaining their exposure to Bitcoin’s potential upside.
-Milo, a leader in crypto mortgage solutions, has pioneered this approach, surpassing $65 million in crypto mortgage originations.
+Instead of liquidating their Bitcoin holdings and incurring capital gains taxes, investors can now secure a mortgage while retaining their exposure to Bitcoin's potential upside.
+Milo, a leader in crypto mortgage solutions, has pioneered this approach and surpassed $100 million in crypto mortgage originations.

 Understanding Milo's crypto mortgage program